-To relate the SDT model directly to the stimuli used in our experiments, we developed a computational observer model based on a single-channel linear receptive field (see Methods: Computational Observer Linear Receptive Field (Lin-RF) Model).
-The Lin-RF model is an image-computable model that converts a high-dimensional input stimulus (i.e. the image) into a one-dimensional decision variable.
-The model calculates the response of a linear receptive field to an image to provide an estimate of the target LRV.
-The LRV estimate is used in the 2AFC paradigm to estimate the threshold of the computational observer, similar to the human psychophysics experiments.
-The receptive field model has the advantage that it can be implemented computationally and can be applied to stimuli with arbitrary noise properties.
+To relate the SDT model directly to the stimuli used in our experiments, we developed a version of the SDT model based on a single-channel linear receptive field (see Methods: Linear Receptive Field Model; LINRF) This version of the model calculates the response of a linear receptive field to an image to instantiate the internal representation for the LRV postulated in the SDT model.
+This representation is then used in a simulation of the 2AFC paradigm to estimate model threshold.
+The receptive field model has the advantage that it can incorporate the Poisson noise that perturbs cone photoreceptor isomerations as well as account for the truncation of surface reflectances to the range 0 to 1 in our model of natural surface reflectances.

-Figure 4 shows the fit of the SDT model and its computational implementation (Lin-RF model) to the mean observer data.
+Figure 4 shows the fit of the SDT model and the LINRF model to the mean observer data.
 Figure 5 shows the model fits to the individual observer data.
-Both versions of the model capture the broad features of the data, although the computational implementation provides a better fit.
-This is because the computational implementation takes into account the fact that the actual covariance of the variation in background surface reflectances differs from the nominally specified variation, because we enforce a physical realizability constraint that surface reflectances lie between 0 and 1 (See Methods: Reflectance and Illumination Spectra).
+Both versions of the model capture the broad features of the data, although the LINRF model provides a better fit, because this model accounts for the fact that the actual covariance of the variation in background surface reflectances differs from the nominally specified variation, because we enforce a physical realizability constraint that surface reflectances lie between 0 and 1 (See Methods: Reflectance and Illumination Spectra).

-By fitting the models to the human data by minimizing the mean squared error between the mean observed threshold and the model, we estimated the strength of internal and external variability of the human observers during this task.
-Figure 6 compares the standard deviation of internal and external noise for the analytical SDT model and the computational implementation.
-The estimates of standard deviation of the internal noise are consistent over the two versions and different observers (mean value of internal noise standard deviation = 0.0253, standard deviation = 0.0012 < 5% of mean, maximum deviation from mean = 0.0018 < 8% of mean).
-Both model versions show individual differences in the estimate of external noise among the observers.
-Across all observers, the estimate of external noise standard deviation is higher for the computational implementation observer model as compared to the TSD model.
+The model fits provide estimates of internal and external noise for our task, in the stim of the human observers in this task.
+Figure 6 provides the estimates of the internal and external noise standard deviations (quantities σi and σe0, see Methods) for the SDT model and the LINRF model.

+The estimates internal noise are similar for the two models, which makes sense since for zero external noise the model formulations converge; the Poisson noise included in the LINRF model does not typically limit human discrimination performance at daylight light levels (Banks, Geisler, & Bennett, 1987; Cottaris, Jiang, Ding, Wandell, & Brainard, 2019).
+The mean values of the internal noise standard deviation are close to the values obtained by fitting the mean data (SDT model: mean value of internal noise standard deviation 0.0XX, value from fit to mean data 0.0YY; LINRF model: mean value of internal noise standard deviation 0.0XX, value from fit to mean data, 0.0YY).

+The estimates of external noise are higher for the LINRF model than for the SDT model (SDT model: mean value of external noise standard deviation 0.0XX, value from fit to mean data 0.0YY; LINRF model: mean value of external noise standard deviation 0.0XX, value from fit to mean data, 0.0YY).
+The estimates of external noise are higher for the LINRF model than for the SDT model.
+This is consistent with the observation that the SDT model underestimates the rise in thresholds with increasing covariance scalar, while this rise is captured accurately by the LINRF model, presumably because the latter takes into account the truncation implemented in the Gaussian model of natural surface reflectance variation.
+If we focus on the estimates from the LINRF model fit to the mean data, σe0 is larger by a factor of ~1.7 than σi.
+To the extent that our model of natural surface reflectance is accurate, this tells us that as measured by our paradigm, the visual systems stabilization of its lightness variation against variation in background surface reflectance to within a factor of two of the limits imposed by the intrinsic precision of that representation.